Showing Halter Horses: Preparing for a Multi-Judge Review

 “We laughed a lot,” Leonie says.

 - Respect the judge.
 “I want them to be very considerate of the judge,” Ted says.
 “That’s a big thing I preach.
-You are paying for his opinion; you might not like it, but you are paying for it.”
+You are paying for his or her opinion; you might not like it, but you are paying for it.”

-For example: “When the judge walks up to them, I want them to mouth their horse before the judge has to ask for it,” Ted says.
+- Be prompt.
+“When the judge walks up to them, I want them to mouth their horse before the judge has to ask for it,” Ted says.